tarantool/cartridge-cli/doc/installation.rst

 Linux
 ~~~~~

-RPM and DEB ``cartridge-cli`` packages contain ``/etc/bash_completion.d/cartridge``
+The ``cartridge-cli`` RPM and DEB packages contain a Bash completion script
-Bash completion script.
+for ``/etc/bash_completion.d/cartridge``.

-To enable completion after ``cartridge-cli`` installation start a new shell or
+To enable completion after ``cartridge-cli`` installation, open a new shell or
-source ``/etc/bash_completion.d/cartridge`` completion file.
+source the completion file at ``/etc/bash_completion.d/cartridge``.
-Make sure that you have bash completion installed.
+Make sure that you have ``bash-completion`` installed.

-To install Zsh completion, say
+To install Zsh completion, run:

 .. code-block:: bash

     cartridge gen completion --skip-bash --zsh="${fpath[1]}/_cartridge"

-To enable shell completion:
+Now enable shell completion:

 .. code-block:: bash